AInvention: Can an Artificial Intelligence Be An Inventor?

 But the next level questions are where it really gets interesting:

 Even if we do, will the proverbial “evil megacorporations” just hide them in basements, to control the inventions and reap their benefits in secret?
-Possibly, if they can be hidden, and the owners are clever enough (and we know they will be, because they own this incredibly smart AI).
-Some inventions are kept as a “Trade Secret” this way.
-(But that’s a question for another day, for artificial intelligences vastly exceeding our own, or, at least, in a another Beckman Law article).
+Possibly, if they can be hidden, and the owners are clever enough (and we know they will be, because they will own the most incredibly smart AI).
+Some inventions are kept as “Trade Secrets” this way.
+But perhaps that’s a question for another day, for artificial intelligences vastly exceeding our own, or, at least, in another Beckman Law article.